 3. Policies for data deletion

-Data deletion policies play an important role in keeping customers’ data safe.
+Data deletion policies play an important role in customers’ data safe.
 SaaS providers should be clear in declaring their data deletion policies to their clients.
 These policies are mentioned in the service agreement and should include what would happen after the customer’s data retention timeline ends.
 When applicable, client data should be programmatically deleted from the server and respective logs should be generated.

 4. Data security at the user level

 Multiple levels of SaaS security can limit the damage from cyber-attacks.
 At the user level, security protocols such as role-based permissions and access, and enforced distribution of tasks, will protect your system from attacks that leverage internal security gaps.

 5. Virtual Private Network/Virtual Private Cloud